Certificate III in Carpentry

 CPC30220 – Certificate III in Carpentry

-This qualification provides a trade outcome in carpentry, equipping students with the skills and knowledge to work across both residential and commercial construction settings.
+This qualification provides a trade outcome in carpentry, covering work in residential and commercial applications.

 Occupational titles may include: